Nonstationary Continuum-Armed Bandit Strategies for Automated Trading in a Simulated Financial Market: PRZI-Bayesian-Optimization (PRBO)

 Using the Softmax Epsilon-Greedy algorithm to randomly drop a Gaussian process at each stage, we can obtain $k$ Gaussian processes with different memory lengths after enough stages have been performed.

-Compared to PRSH, PRB has only two hyperparameters, $k$ and $v$, making its hyperparameter selection much less time costly.
-In the subsequent experiments, we will also demonstrate the performance superiority of the PRB algorithm compared to the PRSH algorithm.
+Compared to PRSH, PRBO has only two hyperparameters, $k$ and $v$, making its hyperparameter selection less time costly.
+In the subsequent experiments, we will compare PRBO with PRSH to determine which has the best profit-maximising performance.